Cook an Old Fashioned Christmas Dinner

 - Divide the vegetables and stuff the cavity with half.
 Insert the thyme and a bay leaf in the cavity as well.

-- Scatter the other half of the vegetables around the pan and cover with the white wine.
+- Scatter the other vegetables around the pan and cover with the white wine.

 Things You'll Need: